Yash990-bit/Netscope/README.md

 # Netscope

-Welcome to the **Kyara Beverages** project – a modern, responsive website showcasing a line of healthy drinks.
+Welcome to the **Netscope** project – a modern, responsive website showcasing a line of healthy drinks.
 This site is built using **HTML**, **CSS**, and **JavaScript**, and includes an embedded video hero section, dynamic product cards, and a clean layout optimized for both desktop and mobile viewing.

 ## 📸 Preview
 ---